 Software development is an internationally recognised transferrable skill.

 Students will undertake a work placement in third year.
 Over 70% of our students gain employment directly from their work placement!

 All our Computing degrees have a common first year.
 Students study a wide range of computing modules to give them an understanding of all aspects of computing and the flexibility to change direction in year two if desired.
-Students can choose from Computing, Networks and Cloud Infrastructure, Software Development or Games Development
+Students can choose from Computing, Networks and Cyber Security, Software Development or Games Development

 “My six-month work placement with Gartan Technologies in Donegal went so well I was offered a permanent role and still work with Gartan ten years later.
 I’ve been a Junior Developer, Support Developer, Senior Developer and now Business Development manager for our Australian and New Zealand businesses.”